rust-lang/rfcs/text/3550-new-range.md

 # Drawbacks
 [drawbacks]: #drawbacks

 This change has the potential to cause a significant amount of churn in the ecosystem.
 The largest source of this churn will be cases where ranges are assumed to be `Iterator`.
+Unlike normal syntax churn, changes will be required to support the new range types, even on older editions.

-While experimenting with implementing the library part of these changes, I
+For example: while experimenting with implementing the library part of these changes, we had to modify [`quote`](https://github.com/pitaj/quote/commit/44feebf0594b255a511ff20890a7acbf4d6aeed1) and [`rustc-rayon`](https://github.com/pitaj/rustc-rayon/commit/e76e554512ce25abb48f4118576ede5d7a457918).

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives